PopeyedLocket/scpr-coding-challenge/solutions.md

 PART 1: BULLET 2:
 ```
-The Top 5 most frequent words used in the commit messages are:
+The top 5 most frequent words used in the commit messages are:
     1. word "update" occurs 119292 times.
     2. word "to" occurs 98642 times.
     3. word "add" occurs 77867 times.